You'll get all this!

 Day 5: Day Trip to Segovia

 We'll venture out of the city by bus, up to the history-rich town of Segovia and its beautifully-preserved Roman aqueduct.
-After an introduction to the aqueduct and town, you'll have free time to wander and visit Segovia's medieval Alcazar fortress.
+After a walking tour of the aqueduct and town, you'll have free time to wander and visit Segovia's medieval Alcázar fortress.
 We'll regroup this afternoon for lunch to savor a Segovian specialty together — roast suckling pig.
 We'll return to Madrid in time for you to enjoy dinner on your own.
-Bus 3 hrs.
+Bus: 3 hrs.
 Walking: moderate.

 Day 6: Historic Toledo

 It's a short bus ride to Spain's old capital city of Toledo (and back in time about 500 years).
 We'll take a morning walking tour that includes Toledo's magnificent cathedral, the medieval Sinagoga del Tránsito and El Greco's The Burial of the Count of Orgaz at the Santo Tomé Chapel.
 This afternoon and evening you'll have plenty of free time to enjoy the winding streets and varied sights (and some of Spain's best shopping).
 Sleep in Toledo (1 night).
 Bus: 1 hr.
 Walking: strenuous.

 Day 7: La Mancha and Granada